datacamp/courses-introduction-to-python/scripts/chapter2_script.md

 ## Lists

 By now, you've played around with different data types.
 On the numbers side, there's the `float`, to represent a real number, and the `int`, to represent an integer.
 Next, we also have `str`, short for string, to represent text in Python, and `bool`, which can be either `True` or `False`.
-You can store values with these different types in a variable, like this.
-But in this case, each variable represents a single value.
+You can save these values as a variable, like these examples show.
+Each variable then represents a _single_ value.

-As a data scientist, you'll often want to work with more than that.
+As a data scientist, you'll often want to work with many data points.
 If you for example want to measure the height of everybody in your family, and store this information in python, it would be inconvenient to create a new python variable for each data point you collected right?

 What you can do instead, is store all this information in a python _list_.
 You can build such a list with square brackets.
 Suppose you asked your two sisters and parents for their height, in meters.
 You can build the list as follows:

 Of course, also this data structure can be referenced to with a variable.
 Simply put the variable name and the equals sign in front, like here:

-More formally, a list is a way to give a single name to a collection of values.
+A list is a way to give a single name to a collection of values.
 These values, or elements, can have any type; they can be floats, integer, booleans, strings, but also more advanced Python types, even lists.
-Take this example, ADD STUFF HERE

 It's perfectly possible for a list to contain different types.
 Suppose, for example, that you want to add the names of your sisters and parents to the list, so that you know which height belongs to who.
-You can throw in some strings without issues:
+You can throw in some strings without issues.

-I you check out the type of this list, you will see that it is simply "list":
+But that's not all.
+I just told you that lists can also contain lists themselves.
+Instead of putting the strings in between the numbers, you can create little sublists for each member of the family.
+One for liz, one for emma and so on.
+Now, you can tell Python that these sublists are the elements of another list, that I named fam2: the little lists are wrapped in square brackets and separated with commas.
+If you now print out fam2, you see that we have a list of lists.
+The main list contains 4 sub lists.

-This means we're dealing with a new Python type next to the strings, booleans, integers and floats you already know about.
+We're dealing with a new Python type here, next to the strings, booleans, integers and floats you already know about: the list.
+These calls show that both `fam` and `fam2` are lists.
 Remember that I told you that each type has specific functionality and behavior associated?
 Well, for lists, this is also true.
 Python lists host a bunch of tools to subset and adapt them.
 But let's take this step by step, and have you experiment with list creation first!

 ```
+height = 1.73
+tall = True
+height1 = 1.73
+height2 = 1.68
+height3 = 1.71
+height4 = 1.89

 [1.73, 1.68, 1.71, 1.89]
-fam_height = [1.73, 1.68, 1.71, 1.89]
+fam = [1.73, 1.68, 1.71, 1.89]
-fam_height
+fam
-fam_height = ["elise", 1.73, "emma", 1.68, "mom", 1.71, "dad", 1.89]
+fam = ["liz", 1.73, "emma", 1.68, "mom", 1.71, "dad", 1.89]
-fam_height
-type(fam_height)
+fam

+fam2 = [["liz", 1.73], ["emma", 1.68], ["mom", 1.71], ["dad", 1.89]]
+fam2

+type(fam)
+type(fam2)
 ```

 ## Subsetting lists

 After you've created your very own Python list, you might wonder how you can access information in the list.
 Python uses the index to do this.
-Have a look at `fam_height` again here.
+Have a look at `fam` again here.
 The first element in the list has index 0, the second element has index 1, and so on.
 Suppose that you want to select the height of emma, the float 1.68.
 It's the fourth element, so it has index 3.
 To select it, you use 3 inside square brackets:

 Similarly, to select the string "dad" from the list, which is the sevent element in the list, you'll need to put the index 6 inside square brackets: